 How to avoid car shipping scams?

-For a smooth vehicle shipping experience with no surprises, invest some time to understand how to ship a car the right way – learn what entities are involved in the process, understand the auto transport price equation, read the terms, and ask questions.
+For a smooth vehicle shipping experience, invest some time to understand how to ship a car the right way – learn what entities are involved in the process, understand the auto transport price equation, read the terms and conditions, call and ask questions.
 Learn how auto transport works – the more you know the better experience you will have.